alan-turing-institute/data-safe-haven/processes/provider-overview.md

 This also includes handling, combining or generating datasets which are sensitive in commercial or national security terms, and are likely to be subject to attack by sophisticated, well-resourced and determined actors, such as serious organised crime groups and state actors.

 It is at Tier 4 that the risk of hostile actors penetrating the project team becomes significant.

+#### Relationships to other classification schemes

+All data at the UK government SECRET classification will be Tier 4.

 Connections to the Environment
 -------------------------------------